 2. Don’t expect memorization 🧠 😰

-Some things are better off memorized (how to do surgery, Simpsons quotes, your best friend’s birthday), but aside from your computer login, there aren’t many things that you need have memorized by day 3 of a new job.
+Some things are better off memorized (how to do surgery, Simpsons quotes, your best friend’s birthday), but aside from your computer login, there aren’t many things that you need to have memorized by day 3 of a new job.
 We have a lot of new knowledge thrown at us in the first few weeks of a job, while 70% of an individual’s work knowledge comes from job-related experiences.
 By building your onboarding program around consistent and ongoing training, you’ll naturally create a learning-oriented culture.

 3. Make knowledge easy to find 💁♂️ ℹ️ 🙌